BDHoefs/VulkanTriangleTemplate/README.md

 so far.
 But any problems getting it up and running should be minor.

 ## Quick note on building
-This project uses submodules to manage its thirdparty dependencies so make sure to
+This project uses submodules to manage its third party dependencies so make sure to

 ```
 git submodule init